-The officers and employees of Competitive Power Ventures, Inc. ("CPV" and the "Company") are committed to doing the right thing.
+The officers, employees of Competitive Power Ventures, Inc. ("CPV" and the "Company"), and members of the Board of Directors ("Directors") of CPV Group LP are committed to doing the right thing.
 This means building and maintaining an environment based on respect: respect for one another, respect for our business partners, respect for our workplace, and respect for the communities in which we work.
 Every CPV employee is expected to demonstrate this respect by acting ethically and legally when representing the Company.
+CPV also encourages its consultants and suppliers to maintain a high standard of ethical behavior and integrity when working on behalf of CPV.